Debates quiet down on proposal to allow bars to stay open on home gameday weeks after ABC board endorses idea

 In the meeting at the ABC board, many bar owners, like Jason Nay the co-owner of Fred's, said that night games will hurt their business without the extra hour.

-"It it's Alabama - LSU at 7 p.m. and there is an overtime, it will totally crush our business," Nay said.
+"If it's Alabama - LSU at 7 p.m. and there is an overtime, it will totally crush our business," Nay said.

 When WBRZ last talked to Nay, he said he supported the idea.
 He believes it will give people more time to make a plan to get to the bar and allow people to trickle in, instead of having one massive rush.